Jaihsun/Wild-Atlantic-Surfing/README.md

 # Surfing West Coast of Ireland

+This is a static front-end website and it is designed to convey specific and helpful information in regards to surfing in Ireland.
+In particular, this website is to promote surfing in Ireland as an international tourist destination as well raise awareness to people in Ireland who maybe considering trying surfing.
+The website will provide information for the top 4 surfing locations in the West of Ireland.
+This will include locations of beaches, links to schools and travel times from Galway city.

 One or two paragraphs providing an overview of your project.

 Essentially, this part is your sales pitch.